Fraddles/Home-Automation/Lets Encrypt/README.md

 ```
 A `cron` job set to run this command every <interval> should ensure that the certificates are kept up to date.

-When running containers that use these certificates as a non-root user, there is a couple of permissions updates that are required to alow the files to be accessed;
+When running containers that use these certificates as a non-root user, there is a couple of permissions updates that are required to alow the files to be accessed.
+[From here](https://eff-certbot.readthedocs.io/en/stable/using.html#where-are-my-certificates).
+You can create a new group for this, or use whatever group your containers run as;
 ```
 sudo chmod 0755 <FOLDER>/{live,archive}
 sudo chgrp <USER_GROUP> <FOLDER>/live/<YOUR_DOMAIN>/privkey.pem